bright/new-www/content/blog/point-of-sale-software-development-2024-guide-for-pos-system-vendors.md

 ### Using AI for analytics and inventory management

 With AI, restaurants can **track customer preferences, predict demand, and optimize stock levels to reduce waste**.
 AI-powered analytics allow businesses to make data-driven decisions about menu offerings, pricing, loyalty programs, and staffing, improving overall efficiency and customer experience.
 In inventory management, **AI helps monitor stock in real-time, quickly informing about the need for ingredients reorder**.

+## How to Build a POS System that Complies with Local and International Regulations

+As a POS vendor, your POS functions have to be adjusted to local regulations and tax rules.
+Here are a couple of compliance issues your software engineering team has to be aware of.

+### Compliance with GDPR in custom POS development

+When developing a POS system, it's critical to ensure GDPR compliance, particularly in how customer data is collected, stored, and processed.
+This includes securing consent for data collection, ensuring data encryption, and providing customers with the ability to request data deletion.

+### Compliance with PCI DSS for payment processing

+To protect sensitive payment information, your POS system must comply with PCI DSS standards.
+This involves implementing data obfuscation techniques, two-fold protection of cardholder data, encryption of transmitted data, and the creation and maintenance of access logs.

+Check how to get access to POS data to optimize your payment solutions at the same adhering to security regulations.
+Our POS application development team faced that challenge while building the [bill split feature](/projects/pos-bill-splitting/).

+### Adherence to local tax law

+Your POS system must integrate with local tax rules, including calculating the correct sales tax and generating tax-compliant receipts.
+This may involve adapting the software to meet region-specific tax regulations, such as VAT or GST, and keeping up with changes in local tax laws to ensure ongoing compliance.

+One example of adapting to tax rule changes is when our team implemented an amendment to the VAT law in Israel, which directly impacted invoice generation.
+We adjusted the restaurant invoice generation software to comply with these updates by modifying the information included in the invoices.
+Check out the case study to learn more about it!